Mentoring and “Real World” Fundraising

 - Mentor: National Mentoring Partnership.
 “Mentoring, at its core, guarantees young people that there is someone who cares about them, assures them they are not alone in dealing with day-to-day challenges, and makes them feel like they matter.
 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
 Ultimately, mentoring connects a young person to personal growth and development, and social and economic opportunity.
 Yet one in three young people will grow up without this critical asset.”

 - National Mentoring Month.
-Click to find information and materials for the January event.
+Click to find information and materials for the annual month.